richard-lyman/edit/README.md

  1. Press Ctrl-s
  1. Click on the Lock icon to let someone else edit the page, or wait for the lock to timeout

+### Extra
+ * There is an admin page at /admin
+ * There is a Table-of-Contents at /toc
+ * URLs must all be lowercase a-z or '/' or '_'
+ * Ctrl-e will toggle the edit panel

 ### Generating a cert.pem and key.pem
  1. Generate a new unencrypted rsa private key in PEM format:
   * ```openssl genrsa -out key.pem 1024```